Once an e-commerce store has been created, the next step is, of course, to focus on driving sales.

 However, networking is not about handing out your business cards at events and subscribing to experts in your industry.
 It’s about cultivating long-term, mutually beneficial relationships with people who can be helpful to your business.

-Check out our in-depth guide to business networking and take the first step, or listen to this episode of the Pago Ya E-Commerce Show, in which two Pago Ya merchants share how contacts helped them build their unique product from the ground up:
+Check out our in-depth guide to business networking and take the first step, or listen the episode of the Pago Ya E-Commerce Show, in which two Pago Ya merchants share how contacts helped them build their unique product from the ground up.

 17. Find distributors for your products